gmaze/ga_aws_access/README.md

   - Then check the **AmazonS3ReadOnlyAccess** policy name:
 ![Screenshot 2024-07-10 at 14 13 54](https://github.com/gmaze/ga_aws_access/assets/1956032/983a8267-9ffa-4fcc-b9b1-09d657a93db4)

-  - Give the role a name and a description:
+  - Give the role a name (eg: `ci-tests-ga-argopy-01`) and a description:
 ![Screenshot 2024-07-10 at 14 15 39](https://github.com/gmaze/ga_aws_access/assets/1956032/4ffe7818-5559-4928-be65-5f7015fe62b0)

   - The resulting trust policy is: